 Trump has spent much of his presidency in accommodations run by his companies, primarily in Florida and New Jersey.
 Trump is accompanied by an adviser and bodyguard from the US Secret Service, which the federal government has to pay the companies to host.
 Trump has thus been able to direct significant business to his own companies by staying there.

 The federal government has been reluctant to provide information on the extent of payments from the Treasury to Trump companies.
-Washington Post now says that these payments are significantly higher than previously known.
+Washington Post are significantly higher than previously known.
 They amount to at least two and a half million dollars.
 This is shown by the new data that the paper has received for the year 2018.

 Not only has Trump directed the federal government’s dealings with his own companies, but he has also succeeded in persuading the Republican Party and his presidential candidacy to hold many of his corporate events.
 Taken together, the Washington Post reports that Trump’s company has received $ 8.1 million, or more than $ 1.1 billion, from the party and state since he became president in 2017.